jdmonin/JSettlers2/doc/Readme.developer.md

 that's needed only while running the jsettlers JAR from the command line, not running inside eclipse.

-- See the `socserver-sqlite` line just above for the server command line; this is an eclipse `Run Configuration` for a jsettlers server which includes the sqlite database you're about to configure.
+- See the `socserver-sqlite` eclipse Run Configuration in the previous section;
+  this config includes the sqlite database you're about to configure.
-- Download the driver from https://bitbucket.org/xerial/sqlite-jdbc
+- Download the driver from https://bitbucket.org/xerial/sqlite-jdbc.
+  The downloaded JAR might have a name like `sqlite-jdbc-3.15.1.jar`.
+  These instructions use a generic name `sqlite-jdbc-3.xx.y`.
+- Project properties -> Java build path -> Libraries -> Add External JARs ->
+     Browse to `sqlite-jdbc-3.xx.y.jar`
+- If using eclipse j2ee instead of basic Eclipse:
-- `Eclipse menu -> prefs -> data mgmt -> connectivity -> driver definitions -> add`
+  - Eclipse menu -> prefs -> data mgmt -> connectivity -> driver definitions -> Add
-  (this menu path will be available only under eclipse j2ee, not the basic eclipse)
-  - select SQLite JDBC Driver
+  - Select `SQLite JDBC Driver`
-  - `jar list -> edit (or add,if empty) -> navigate to sqlite-jdbc-3.7.2.jar -> OK`
+  - Jar list -> edit (or add, if empty) -> navigate to `sqlite-jdbc-3.xx.y.jar` -> OK
-- Project build path: libraries: include `sqlite-jdbc-3.7.2.jar` here too
-- Build the project (from `build.xml`; copies `target/classes/resources/version.info`
+- Build the project from `build.xml`, to copy `target/classes/resources/version.info`
-  and other resources from `src/main/resources`)
+  and other resources from `src/main/resources`

-- Run socserver once to create the db file and exit cleanly:
+- Create and initialize the db file:
-  - run configurations
-    - main class: soc.server.SOCServer
+  - in Run Configurations dialog:
+    - duplicate `socserver-sqlite` -> `socserver-sqlite-setup`
-    - program arguments: `-Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite -Djsettlers.db.script.setup=../src/bin/sql/jsettlers-tables.sql`
+        - program arguments: add at beginning of args: `-Djsettlers.db.script.setup=../src/main/bin/sql/jsettlers-tables-sqlite.sql`
-  - working directory: filesystem: `JSettlers2/target`
-  - If sqlite crashes on launch, retry with `-Dsqlite.purejava=true`.
+  - Run the `socserver-sqlite-setup` configuration
   - This line should appear in the console: `Setup script was successful.
 Exiting now.`
-- Add the database to eclipse j2ee, so you can add tables and query it (skip this if your eclipse is not j2ee):
+- If using eclipse j2ee, add the database so you can add tables and query it:
   - `Window -> show view -> other... -> data mgmt -> data source explorer`
   - Right-click Database Connections, choose New
     - Type: SQLite ; give a description and click Next